 2011/2: Kurt Busch (Penske Racing Dodge)

-Now that was so really all this, what in the NASCAR name and rank.
-To this list one can perhaps read more than that Richard Childress Racing seems to have a certain disadvantage in Dover and the team leader Kevin Harvick has also driven more this year with the well-known constant results in the Top7 the championship.
+Now that was so really everything is what has in the NASCAR rank and name.
+To this list one can perhaps see at most that Richard Childress Racing seems to have a certain disadvantage in Dover and the team leader Kevin Harvick has also driven more this year with the known constant results in the Top7 the championship.
 The breakthrough missing RCR 2012 yet, but who knows.

 Jimmie Johnson appears to me to be the most favorite and least he won just six times in Dover, what is indeed not that just makes after the run of Hendrick Motorsports over the last three weeks.
 Exciting the drive from Kasey Kahne will be in which, in particular, the question arises whether its momentum after winning the Coca-Cola 600 stops (in all respects).

 From Roush Fenway Racing-I expect so slowly but surely once again a victory because all three drivers, the last weekend but have too much hidden in the top 10.
-The positions in the championship namely show at all unobtrusiveness the true strength of the Ford team: While Greg Biffle and Matt Kenseth continues to lead the table, Carl Edwards is number 7 is still scarce in the Chase.
+The positions in the championship show namely all unobtrusiveness the true strength of the Ford team: While Greg Biffle and Matt Kenseth continues to lead the table, Carl Edwards is number 7 is still scarce in the Chase.